Juniper/terraform-provider-mist/docs/resources/org_webhook.md

 - `oauth2_scopes` (List of String) OAuth2 scopes included in the token request when `type`==`oauth2`
 - `oauth2_token_url` (String) Required when `type`==`oauth2`; token endpoint URL used to obtain the OAuth2 access token
 - `oauth2_username` (String) Required when `oauth2_grant_type`==`password`; username used for the OAuth2 token request
+- `rules` (Attributes List) Optional filtering rules to override `topics`.
+Each rule permits or blocks events for a topic, optionally based on event payload matching criteria (see [below for nested schema](#nestedatt--rules))
 - `secret` (String, Sensitive) Only if `type`=`http-post`

 when `secret` is provided, two HTTP headers will be added: